 Wisconsin Basketball Coaches Association Members,

 Thank you for the life-changing leadership and dedicated service that you provide as a member of the WBCA Coaches Association.
 Please consider nominating one of your students for the Legacy Leadership Award.
-MacKenzie Lindow from East Troy School District was the inaugural recipient in 2019 and Brody Olson from the Cuba City School District was the honoree in 2020.
 The committee invites your consideration to nominate a student in their senior year who exemplifies the qualities of character, courage and service.
 Please join us in the journey of honoring the legacy of three exemplary leaders and our outstanding organization.

 The information regarding the award and nomination criteria are included with this message.
 For the first time the WBCA is expanding the student selections from one honoree to two.
-One girl and one boy student-athlete will be chosen and selected to represent the class of 2021.
+One girl and one boy student-athlete will be chosen and selected.

 We thank you as members of the Legacy Leadership Committee for your participation in the process as well as your ongoing championing of the game of basketball and those who have been given the honor and privilege to be associated with the game, the people and the state we love.